aspose-total/Aspose.Total-Products/total/en/python-net/conversion/odt-to-tsv/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert ODT to TSV</h2>

+ODT (OpenDocument Text) is a file format used by OpenOffice and LibreOffice applications.
+It is an open standard for text documents and is based on the XML format.
+TSV (Tab Separated Values) is a file format used to store tabular data in plain text form.
+It is a popular format for exchanging data between different applications.
+Converting ODT to TSV can be useful for a Python developer who wants to add a feature to their application that allows users to convert ODT files to TSV.

+<h2>How Aspose.Total Helps for ODT to TSV Conversion</h2>
-For a Python developer, who is trying to add a ODT to TSV conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert ODT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing with different file formats.
+It can help automate the conversion process from ODT to TSV.
+The process is mainly in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert the ODT file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This process can be used to convert ODT to TSV quickly and easily.

 {{% /blocks/products/pf/feature-page-summary %}}